BabG254/Ello-Teacher-A-/README.md

 2. How to Run- Really simple, just follow please.
 You don't even need to run installations, I have embedded them there.
 Great right!?
+Here are the steps:
-   A. After cloning the repository.
+   1. After cloning the repository.
-    B. Navigate to the backend directory i.e. 'cd backend'
+2. Navigate to the backend directory i.e. 'cd backend'
-    C. Run 'npm start' on the terminal.
+    3. Run 'npm start' on the terminal.
 It will give you this as output : http://localhost:4000/.
 Navigate to it on your browser, then press play on the books to load them.

    After all the above, just on the cloned project;
-   D. Open a different terminal and navigate to the frontend directory i.e. 'cd frontend'
+   4. Open a different terminal and navigate to the frontend directory i.e. 'cd frontend'
-   E. Run 'npm start' on the terminal.
+   5. Run 'npm start' on the terminal.
 Give it some time, it will load then this will be the output : http://localhost:3000/.
 It will open it for you but you can also navigate to it on your browser and see the frontend webview.

  As simple as that, so excited.
 ENJOY!